Bringing Pets To and From Alaska

 Note: The State does not accept the downloadable USDA 7001 form available on the internet, since this document does not have a unique and trackable identification number.
 The veterinarian may use an electronic health certificate from one of several contractors (Global Vet Link, New Planet Technologies, Vet-Sentry, AgView) or a paper copy of the USDA VS 7001 Form since this has a certificate number printed on the form.
 The veterinarian may also be able to use the Animal Health State Certificate available from their State Veterinarian as long as the document has a certificate number to ensure that the document is original and is traceable.

-The veterinarian issuing the CVI must submit a copy by mail, or e-mail a scanned copy (PDF format) to our office.
+The veterinarian issuing the CVI must submit a copy by mail (5251 Dr. Martin Luther King Jr. Avenue Anchorage, AK 99507), or email (email@example.com) a scanned copy in PDF format to our office.

 Certain species of animals will require an import permit.
 Permits may be obtained by the veterinarian issuing the health certificate by filling out an online application or by calling (907) 375-8215.